HabitatFramework/TechnicalGuide/installation/installation.rst

 Installing the HLU GIS Tool
 ===========================

-Double click on the Setup.exe and follow the instructions.
-By default this will install the HLU GIS Tool into **C:\\Program Files\\HLU\\HLU GIS Tool\\** directory.
+To install the HLU Tool double-click on the Setup.exe and follow the instructions.
+By default this will install the HLU GIS Tool into :file:`C:\\Program Files\\HLU\\HLU GIS Tool\\` directory.
 The installer will also create shortcuts in the start menu and will display the ReadMe file.

+.. _enable_extension:

 Enable HLU Extension
 --------------------

 ..
 Important::
 	For ArcGIS users, the tool must be enabled in ArcGIS prior to use.
-Open ArcMap and go to the 'Tools' menu and select 'Extensions…'.
+Open ArcMap and go to the **Tools** menu and select **Extensions…**.

 .. _figAGED: